 Program Description: The goal is to improve the quality of orthopaedic care by increasing the knowledge among orthopaedic surgeon faculty members and residents through training in the following areas: fracture fixation techniques, arthroscopy, non-surgical management of club foot, and orthopedic sub-specialty training in hand, foot and ankle, knee and hip, and spine.
 This site offers an orthopaedic specialty hospital and trauma center for the MUHAS (Muhimbili University of Health and Allied Sciences).
 UCSF has a strong presence at MUHAS with multiple departments having partnerships across the compound.
 For more information on Tanzania’s program, please visit the HVO page.

-Accommodation: Note: Residents are required to stay at the Kalenga House.
-It is on campus for $50 a night and can be organized through Madeline MacKechnie or Whitney Milyard.
+Accommodation: Residents are required to stay at the Kalenga House (address: 44 Kalenga Street).
+It is on campus for $60 a night and can be organized through Madeline MacKechnie or Whitney Milyard.
 If there is no availability, please contact Madeline or Whitney (see “contact”).
 Note: AirBnB is not an option.

 Visa: A $100 USD (cash) visa can be obtained on arrival.
 Obtain the Multiple-Entry Tourist visa.
 If you are planning to stay longer than three months, you must leave and re-enter.
 If applying for a work permit, visit the Tanzania Commission for Science and Technology (COSTECH).

 Transportation: Airport transportation can also be arranged through the Kalenga House.
-The rate is about $60.
-The best option for transportation around MOI is with reliable taxi drivers (see “Travel Checklist & Contacts” for details).
+The best option for transportation around MOI is with reliable taxi drivers (see “Travel Checklist & Contacts” for details). *To arrange transportation pick-up, email Madeline or Whitney.

 Currency: The Tanzanian Shilling is 1 USD to about 2000TSH.